A Lowdown on the Brief and Importance of a Man’s Undergarments

 Types of Boxers

 Briefs: are full rise.
-Which means they covers the body from the waist to the top of the thigh.
+Which means they cover the body from the waist to the top of the thigh.
 They generally come with a flap/fly for easy maneuvering when a man is relieving himself.
 In times of urgency (of many kinds!), this can be a boon unexplained unless experienced.

 There are different types of briefs:

-Mid-rise briefs: These have lower rise than a standard brief.
+Mid-rise briefs: These have a lower rise than a standard brief.
 The waistband sits approximately 2″ below the waistline, just at or above the navel.

 Sports briefs: These have a front cup and a back panel, but the sides are simply an elastic waistband